 \paragraph{Multi-label Datasets} Table~\ref{tab:multilabeldatasets} shows the characteristics of the multi-label datasets.
-Reuters-21578 (R21578)~\citep{reuters} is a popular dataset for multi-label classification.
+Reuters-21578 (R21578)~\cite{reuters} is a popular dataset for multi-label classification.
 It is a collection of documents that appeared on Reuters newswire in 1987.
-We use the train-test split from NLTK\footnote{\url{https://www.nltk.org/book/ch02.html}}.
-The labels in R21578 are not hierarchically organized.
-RCV1-V2 is a newer version of the R21578 dataset containing a significantly larger amount of hierarchically categorized newswire stories.
-For RCV1-V2, we use the train-test split proposed in \citet{rcv1-v2}.
-EconBiz~\citep{DBLP:conf/jcdl/MaiGS18} is a dataset containing scientific papers in economics.
+We use the train-test split from NLTK.\footnote{\url{https://www.nltk.org/book/ch02.html}} The labels in R21578 are not hierarchically organized.
+RCV1-V2 is a newer version of the R21578 dataset containing a much larger amount of hierarchically categorized newswire stories.
+For RCV1-V2, we use the train-test split proposed by Lewis et al.~\cite{rcv1-v2}.
+EconBiz~\cite{DBLP:conf/jcdl/MaiGS18} is a dataset containing scientific papers in economics.
 It provides the titles of a meta-data export as well as the full text of papers up to 2017.
 EconBiz does not provide a specific train/test-split, but the samples are split into eleven parts.
-Parts 0 to 9 correspond to the documents with titles and full text, while part 10 contains where only the titles are available.
-This special organization of the dataset is due to the research question addressed by \citet{DBLP:conf/jcdl/MaiGS18}, which is about comparing text classification using full-text versus only employing the titles.
+Parts 0 to 9 correspond to the documents with titles and full text, while part 10 contains papers where only the titles are available.
+This organization of the dataset is due to the research question addressed by Mai \etal~\cite{DBLP:conf/jcdl/MaiGS18} comparing text classification using full-text versus only employing the titles.
 In order to accommodate this dataset in our experiments, we use the titles from part 10 for training and the titles from parts 0--9 documents for testing.